mlynar132/EndlessRunnerAssigmentUE5/README.md

 # EndlessRunnerAssigmentUE5

 How to play:
-Press spacebar to go up.
+P1 press W to go up P2 press up arrow to go up.
 Avoid Rockects which are indicated by red dots.

 Whole game is fully made with C++ classes.